cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

 {% endhighlight %}

 In the code above, the method `mix()` is not covered by JaCoCo.
 However, it is clear that, if we remove it, the test `mixItUp()` will fail.
 Reading the [JaCoCo documentation](https://www.eclemma.org/jacoco/trunk/doc/flow.html) to understand the reason behind this unexpected behaviour: _"The probe insertion strategy described so far does not consider implicit exceptions thrown for example from invoked methods.
 If the control flow between two probes is interrupted by a exception not explicitly created with a throw statement all instruction in between are considered as not covered._ To mitigate this issue, JaCoCo adds an additional probe between the instructions of two lines whenever the subsequent line contains at least one method invocation.
 This limits the effect of implicit exceptions from method invocations to single lines of source.
-However _"The approach only works for class files  compiled with debug information (line numbers) and does not consider implicit exceptions from other instructions than method invocations (e.g. NullPointerException or ArrayIndexOutOfBoundsException).
+However _"The approach only works for class files  compiled with debug information (line numbers) and does not consider implicit exceptions from other instructions than method invocations (e.g. NullPointerException or ArrayIndexOutOfBoundsException)".

-# The winning approach
+Let us consider another example.
+The following class declares a Java constant using the `public final static` initializer:

+{% highlight java linenos %}
+class Foo(){
+    public final static int RADIO = 3;
+}
+{% endhighlight %}

+The dissasembled bytecode of the class `Foo` looks as follows:

+{% highlight java linenos %}
+super public class Foo
+    version 51:0
+{

+public static final Field bar:I = int 3;

+public Method "<init>":"()V"
+    stack 1 locals 1
+{
+    aload_0;
+    invokespecial   Method java/lang/Object."<init>":"()V";
+    return;
+}

+} // end Class Foo
+{% endhighlight %}

+As we observe, the variable `RADIO`, initialized with a final static integer literal, is a compile-time constant.
+Compile-time constants get inlined by the bytecode compiler.
+This way, if we it from another class like `Foo.RADIO`, then the class `Foo` will not be considered as used at the bytecode level.
+But if we remove this class, the program will not compile.

-It is clear that none tool is able to cover all the variety of bytecode constructs coming from real-world Java programs.
+There are many more examples like the two described above; including interfaces, annotation, lambda expressions and implicit constructors.
+So, it is clear that none tool is able to cover all the variety of bytecode constructs coming from real-world Java programs.

+# The winning strategy

 To overcome the limitations of coverage and tracing tools, I tackle the problem from a different perspective.
 I decided to merge the coverage and tracing results of various tools.
-The current implementation of JDBL combines the outputs of JaCoco, [yajta](https://github.com/castor-software/yajta/), and the native class loader of the JVM.
+The current implementation of JDBL combines the outputs of three tools: JaCoco, [yajta](https://github.com/castor-software/yajta/), and the native class loader of the JVM.
 A general scheme of JDBL is presented in the following figure:

 <p align="center">
   <a href="">